Reidddddd/pisces/_posts/2019-04-02-which-kdc-will-client-choose-for-authentication.md

 Q1: How a client determine which KDC for authentication?
 A1: By the sequence of KDCs listed in `/etc/krb5.conf`
 Q2: Can auth requests be distributed to other KDCs in a cluster?
 A2: Yes, by giving out `/etc/krb5.conf` with different KDCs sequence.

-But there's one thing need to point out, very important, all slave KDCs may have not catch up with the most updated db information in master KDC, so it is possible for a newly added client fail authentication himself to a slave KDC, for a while, only after KDCs sync done.
+But it is not a very elegant solution, because it has to distribute serveral `krb5.conf`s which is difficult for management from administrator perspective.
+Here it is another suggest which i'm using it in my production.
+Set up LVS-HAProxy-KeepAlive architecture before KDCs, let LVS do the load balancing that redirects auth requests to HAProxy, HAProxy strategically choose the backend KDCs and forward auth requests, KeepAlive to ensure one of HAProxy is working.
+A3: Why KDCs do not have built in load balancing?
+Q3: From my personal understanding, since master KDC is always the up-to-date one, while slave KDCs may have some lags from sync with master KDC which may lead to authentication failure if one of them is chosen.
+Sounds like a trade-off here, but this can be avoided as long as we `kprod` or transfer full DB snapshot to each slave KDC every time we update the master KDCs (like adding a pricipal, deleting a principal).